mas-the-spaz/BLFS-automation/README.rst

 BLFS-automation:
 ================

-A simple python script to ease your BLFS project in many ways…
+“A simple Python package that simplifies your BLFS project in many ways…”

 About this project:
 -------------------